Anxiolytic: Classifications

 There are six groups of anti-anxiety medications available that have been proven to be clinically significant in treatment of anxiety disorders.
 The groups of medications are as follows.

 Antidepressants

 Medications that are indicated for both anxiety disorders and depression.
-Selective serotonin reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors (SNRIs) are new generations of antidepressants.
-They have a much lower adverse effect profile than older antidepressants like monoamine oxidase inhibitors (MAOIs) and tricyclic antidepressant (TCAs).
-Therefore, SSRIs and SNRIs are now the first-line agent in treating long term anxiety disorders, given their applications and significance in all 6 types of disorders.
+Selective serotonin reuptake inhibitors (SSRIs) and serotonin–norepinephrine reuptake inhibitors (SNRIs) are new generations of antidepressants.
+They have a much lower adverse effect profile than older antidepressants like monoamine oxidase inhibitors (MAOIs) and tricyclic antidepressants (TCAs).
+Therefore, SSRIs and SNRIs are now the first-line agent in treating long term anxiety disorders, given their applications and significance in all six types of disorders.

 Benzodiazepines

 Benzodiazepines are used for acute anxiety and could be added along with current use of SSRIs to stabilize a treatment.
 Long-term use in treatment plans is not recommended.
 Different kinds of benzodiazepine will vary in its pharmacological profile, including its strength of effect and time taken for metabolism.
 The choice of the benzodiazepine will depend on the corresponding profiles.

 Benzodiazepines are used for emergent or short-term management.
 They are not recommended as the first-line anti-anxiety drugs, but they can be used in combination with SSRIs/SNRIs during the initial treatment stage.
 Indications include panic disorder, sleep disorders, seizures, acute behavioral disturbance, muscle spasm and premedication and sedation for procedures.